Hits Radio Herefordshire & Worcestershire: Programming

-Hits Radio network programming is broadcast and produced from Bauer’s London headquarters or studios in Manchester & occasionally Newcastle.
+Hits Radio network programming is broadcast and produced from Bauer's London headquarters or studios in Manchester and occasionally Newcastle.

 News

 Hits Radio Herefordshire and Worcestershire broadcasts local news bulletins hourly from 6am-7pm on weekdays, from 7am-1pm on Saturdays and Sundays.
 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows, alongside traffic bulletins.

 National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from the Hits Radio Leeds newsroom.